hsf-training/hsf-training-matplotlib/_episodes/07-dimuonspectrum.md

 ## Now we plot for all combinations

 I would like you to make these 4 histograms *in 4 different ways* focusing on on different mass ranges.
-To look at these mass ranges, you'll want to use the `bins` and `range` options in the `plt.hist()` function.
+To look at these mass ranges, you'll want to use the `bins` and `range` options in the `ax.hist()` function.

 - *Mass range 1*: 0 - 120
 - *Mass range 2*: 2 - 4